gocodebox/lifterlms/readme.txt

 + Customize field labels, description, and placeholders in a simple WYSIWYG interface.
 + Mark fields as required with a toggle.
 + Reorder fields with drag and drop.
-+ Customize layout using block editor columns
++ Customize layout using block editor columns.
 + Use LifterLMS block-level visibility to conditionally display fields based on enrollment or logged in status.

 ##### Form Localization